 A cash balance plan is a defined benefit pension plan that combines elements of traditional defined benefit plans with those of defined contribution plans, such as 401(k)s.
 Cash balance plans offer some advantages for both employers and employees.

-Here are a few of the advantages of a cash balance plan:
+Here are a few issues to consider when examining a cash balance vs. traditional pension plan:

 Cash balance plans offer many advantages for employers and employees, including predictability, portability, tax benefits, and flexibility.
 It is critical for employers and employees to carefully review the features and requirements of a cash balance plan and to consult with a qualified professional to determine whether it is the right fit for their needs.